rbuurma/vic-sem-2020/VicSemSyllabus2020.md

 ---

-This honors seminar focuses around the novel and the autobiography,  two genres central to the second half of the nineteenth century.
-Intensive study of theories of the novel, narrative theory, fictionality, ideas about life writing will help us ask what different models of represnting

-Writing, self-narration, surveillance, and different models of interiority different ways of theorizing narrative different genres
+This honors seminar focuses around the novel and (secondarily) the autobiography,  two genres central to the second half of the nineteenth century.
+Intensive study of theories of the novel, narrative theory, fictionality, and ideas about life writing will help us ask what different models of representing the narrative of a live and the truth of subjectivity existing during this half century - and how much these models continue to influence and shape our present moment, in which the novel-autobiography nexus seems once again especially important.
+(In the middle of the semester we will flash forward to look at a contemporary novel and a contemporary autobiography in order to take some measure of the distance (or closeness) between the novelistic and autobiographical forms and themes of the nineteenth century and those of our own moment.)
+We will focus especially closely on ideas about writing's aesthetics and economics, the rules that govern self-narration, and the effects of different forms of surveillance on narrative and the representation or formation of subjectivity.

+How the forms we use to represent ourselves and others not only partially determine what we can say, but also can leave accidental traces that may have unintended effects.
 We will pay some attention to the materiality of the texts through which these narratives are written, printed, published, and circulated, studying in particular the ways serialiation, circulating libraries, and print format work to shape - and are shaped by - literary meaning.

-How the forms we use to represent ourselves and others not only partially determine what we can say, but also can leave accidental traces that may have unintended effects.

-In the middle of the semester we will flash forward to look at a contemporary novel and a contemporary autobiography in order to take some measure of the distance (or closeness) between the novelistic and autobiographical forms and themes of the nineteenth century and those of our own moment.

 Incorporating the  Harvard Law CopyrightX curriculum - focused on the theory and practice of contemporary American copyright law - alongside our study of primarily nineteeth-century British texts will help us uncover the distance between the nineteenth century's working assumptions about intellectual property, authorship, and the ownership of texts and ideas as well as prompt us to consider the historical specificity of nineteeth-century copyright law.